Frequently Asked Questions

 Is it hard to learn to scuba dive?

-No, in fact, it’s probably easier than you imagine — especially if you’re already comfortable in the water.
+No, in fact, it’s easier than you imagine — especially if you’re already comfortable in the water.
 PADI’s entry-level diver course is split into knowledge development, confined water (pool) skill training and four scuba training dives.
 The course is “performance based,” which means that you progress as you learn and demonstrate knowledge and skill.

 How old do you have to be to get certified?